nguyenphuminh/brainsuck/README.md

 * `[`: If current memory slot is 0, jump to `]`.
 * `]`: If current memory slot is not 0, jump to `[`.

-Each memory slot is not limited to 1 byte, and you can change the amount of memory slots in `config.json`.
+You can change the amount of memory slots in `config.json`.

 ### Handling requests